-White-faced Ibis: Medium wading bird, iridescent bronze-brown overall, thin band of white feathers around bare red face, long, down curved bill.
-Red eyes, legs, feet.
-Feeds on invertebrates, frogs, fish.
-Alternates several shallow rapid wing beats and short glides.
-Flies in straight line formation.
+White-faced Ibis: This medium-sized wading bird is iridescent bronze-brown overall and has a thin band of white feathers around its bare red face, a long, down curved bill, and red eyes, legs and feet.
+It feeds on invertebrates, frogs and fish.
+It alternates several shallow rapid wing beats and short glides, and flies in a straight line formation.
+Sexes are similar.

 Range and Habitat

 White-faced Ibis: Breeds from Oregon sporadically east to Minnesota and south to southeastern New Mexico and Texas, and east to coastal Louisiana.
 Spends winters from southern California and the Gulf Coast of Texas and Louisiana to El Salvador.
 Preferred habitats include salt and fresh marshes in the west, and coastal marshes and brushy islands in Louisiana and Texas.

 Ibises and Spoonbills (Threskiornithidae)